dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 * The license "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this sample is an online license and requires network connection to work.

 If the test doesn't go as expected, you can [contact us](https://www.dynamsoft.com/company/contact/?utm_source=guide).

+### Check out the official sample for MRZ reading

+You can also try the official sample for MRZ reading([Test in Github](https://dynamsoft.github.io/label-recognizer-javascript-samples/2.use-case/2.mrz-read-and-parse/), [Check the code](https://github.com/Dynamsoft/label-recognizer-javascript-samples/tree/main/2.use-case/2.mrz-read-and-parse).
+This sample also demonstrates how to parse the MRZ text into meaningful fields.

 ## Building your own page